A rehab clinic near Lambeth

-A guide to drug and alcohol rehab in Lambeth, London
+A guide to drug and alcohol rehab near Lambeth, London

 If you have decided to seek treatment for addiction in London, you may be feeling unsure about what to do or where to go.
 Addictive behaviours may include drugs, alcohol, sex, or gambling and making an effort to get help is courageous.
 There are several options in the Lambeth area to choose from, and we’ve put together the following guide to help you make an informed decision.